-It is excellent for small businesses on a budget and only falls down in terms of its lack of payroll functionality, which might be off-putting to many small businesses.
+Zoho Books is excellent for small businesses on a budget.
+The only thing it lacks is payroll functionality, which might be off-putting to some small businesses.

-I found it to be very easy to use and it has one of the best interfaces around.
-This guide will outline the pros, cons, customer service, key features, pricing, and security procedures of the Zoho Books platform.
+I found it to be effortless to use as it has one of the best interfaces around.
+This guide will outline the pros, cons, customer service, key features, pricing, and security features of the Zoho Books accounting platform.

 Table of Contents